lucaza21/cart_alone/README.md

 # lucaza21.github.io/cart_alone/

 ## Description:
-badbank alone web page uses HTML, JS, CSS, BOOTSTRAP  and STRAPI as local DB to create an app where you can simulate a cart store.
+Restocking Cart alone web page uses HTML, JS, React, CSS, BOOTSTRAP  and STRAPI as local DB to create an app where you can simulate a cart store.

 ## Usage:
 in the different uses you can: